freemansoft/IsItUp/README.md

 ![Extension](https://github.com/NaveenGurram/IsItUp/blob/master/screenshots/IndividualCell.jpg?raw=true "Extension")

 ## Features

-* Configure using JSON from options page.
+* Enter or paste JSON on the options page.
 * Configure using a file via the options page.
 * Refresh health status continously with a interval that can be configured
 * Push Chrome notifications when a cell returns a non-200.